kitctf/www/_posts/2014-11-13-staying-up-to-date.md

 layout: post
 title: "Staying up-to-date in infosec"
 categories: sticky
+author: saelo
 permalink: /staying-up-to-date/
 ---

-Probably the best way to (easily) stay up-to-date in infosec is [r/netsec on reddit](http://www.reddit.com/r/netsec/).
-There you'll usually find out about new, interesting stuff within a couple hours.
-Twitter is probably a bit faster but there you'll obviously need to know who to follow first ;)
+tl;dr just subscribe to [r/netsec on reddit](http://www.reddit.com/r/netsec/).\\
+The following is a list of sources to help you stay up-to-date in infosec.
+If you're just starting out it probably still can't hurt to read some of the posts and try to understand them.
+More often than not they'll also point you to introductory resources for the topic.

 ### Mailing lists
 - [full-disclosure](http://seclists.org/fulldisclosure/)